UCHI-DB/EDISEncodingSelector/README.md

 <model_path> is the path to write model file to.

 <num_class> is the number of encoding types for the given data file.
 Integer type supports 5 encoding types, and string type supports 4 types.
 For details of encoding type supported, refer to *IntEncoding* and *StringEncoding*

+We include pre-trained models for both string and integer data type in the source code distribution.
+User can find them under folder *src/main/model*